-My own personal tip that I didn’t see any of the websites I reviewed–use your video editing program to turn off all sounds in the video.
+My own personal tip that I didn’t see on any of the websites I reviewed–use your video editing program to turn off all sounds in the video.
 No need to worry about inappropriate comments, loud cheers, or similar distractions.
 And you don’t have to worry if the coach likes your music or not.

 NCSA is a recruiting service that has put together a guide for creating a baseball highlight video.
 They provide very detailed instruction for what shots to take and how to position the camera and player for each shot.
 It provides instructions for all positions as well as the 60 yard dash and hitting.
 You need to remember these aren’t instructions for the final video but for video for their clients to send them for editing.